Avik9/Dynamic-Memory-Allocator/README.md

 3. Call `sf_free` on the block given by the client (coalescing if necessary).

-4. Return the block given to you by `sf_malloc` to the client.
+4. Return the block given to the by `sf_malloc` to the client.

 If `sf_malloc` returns `NULL`, `sf_realloc` must also return `NULL`.
-Note that you do not need to set `sf_errno` in `sf_realloc` because `sf_malloc` should take care of this.
+Note that it does not need to set `sf_errno` in `sf_realloc` because `sf_malloc` should take care of this.

 ## Reallocating to a Smaller Size

-When reallocating to a smaller size, your allocator must use the block that was passed by the caller.
-You must attempt to split the returned block.
+When reallocating to a smaller size, the allocator must use the block that was passed by the caller.
+It must attempt to split the returned block.
 There are two cases for splitting:

 - Splitting the returned block results in a splinter.
-In this case, do not split the block.
-Leave the splinter in the block, update the header field if necessary, and return the same block back to the caller.
+In this case, it does not split the block.
+Leaves the splinter in the block, updates the header field if necessary, and returns the same block back to the caller.

 **Example:**